Edward P. Alexander: Early life and education

 Alexander was born in Keokuk, Iowa, where he went to public schools.
 He graduated from Drake University in Des Moines, and earned a master's degree in history at the University of Iowa.
 He earned a doctorate in history at Columbia University.

 Career

 Alexander worked mostly in museums and historical centers.
 He served as director of the New York State Historical Association at Ticonderoga and Cooperstown from 1934 to 1941.

-He went to Wisconsin, where he served as the director of the Historical Soceity of Wisconsin from 1941 to 1946.
+He went to Wisconsin, where he served as the director of the Historical Society of Wisconsin from 1941 to 1946.

 For nearly 30 years, he directed activities as the vice president for interpretation at Colonial Williamsburg from 1946 to 1972.
 These were decades of major expansion and change, including the beginning of incorporation of more historical material about the common people, enslaved people and women.

 Following this, he founded the Museum Studies Program at the University of Delaware, which he directed from 1972 until his retirement in 1978.

 Deeply engaged in museum operations, he was elected president of the American Association of Museums and the American Association for State and Local History.